 13 Common Questions On The E-2 Investor Visa for Immigration in the USA

-In this video, our immigration attorney at Freedom Immigration answers the 13 most common questions on the E-2 Investor Visa.
-The E-2 Visa is a very popular immigration in the USA option for investors.
+In this video, our immigration attorney at Freedom Immigration answers the 13 most common questions on the E2 Visa.
+The E2 Visa is very popular immigration in the USA option for investors.
 Below is the list of the immigration E-2 Investor Visa questions we answer in this video:

-– What does it mean that the funds have to be at risk in E-2 visa?
+- What does it mean that the funds have to be at risk an E2 visa?

 - Can I renew my E-2 visa stamp while in the USA?